 - Place dates in a saucepan and add water to cover two-thirds of the fruit.
 Add lemon juice.
 Bring to a rolling boil, cover with a lid part-way to allow steam to escape.

 - Reduce heat to low.
-Depending on ingredients, cook time and moisture, it may take anywhere from 10-30 minutes to reach the right consistency, which is evidenced when a tablespoon can stand straight up in the middle of the mixture without falling to the side.
+Depending on ingredients, cook time and moisture, it may take anywhere from 10 to 30 minutes to reach the right consistency, which is evidenced when a tablespoon can stand straight up in the middle of the mixture without falling to the side.

 - Cool mixture a bit then place in a food processor and process until smooth.
 It may have a few lumps, but that's okay!

 - Store in refrigerator for up to a few weeks and in freezer indefinitely.
-Wonderful on toast or even added to baked breads, cakes, etc.
+This is wonderful on toast or even added to baked breads, cakes, etc.

 Dates were mentioned several times in the Bible, probably ancestors to the oldest-known seed planted successfully in modern times.

 In 1963, a date palm seed was discovered at Masada, an ancient fortress where, in 70 A.D., a large group of Jewish families killed themselves rather than face capture by the Romans.
-Planted in January 2005, the ancient date palm, named “Methuselah,” is now four feet tall.
+Planted in January 2005, the ancient date palm, named “Methuselah,” is now 4 feet tall.25

 From the primeval banks of the Tigris and Euphrates rivers, the date palm has provided the Phoenix dactylifera — the botanical name for dates — as an important food and medicinal source throughout the world.

-Iron for your blood, fiber for roughage, vitamin A for your eyes, potassium for your heart, B-vitamins, tannins - these are just a few of the many nutrients in dates, making them one of the healthiest foods in the world.
+Iron for your blood, fiber for roughage, vitamin A for your eyes, potassium for your heart, B vitamins and tannins — these are just a few of the many nutrients in dates, making them one of the healthiest foods in the world.
 They have a noble history that healers have used through centuries for many of the same properties they're used for today.

 Dates are a wonderful snack all by themselves.
-But make sure you eat them in moderation, as fruits can contain high levels of fructose that can harm your health.
-For a new twist, try stuffing them with a mixture of chopped raw almonds and walnuts, and raw cream cheese for a delicious, nutritious – and completely unique – hors d'oeuvre.
+But make sure you eat them in moderation, as these fruits can contain high levels of fructose that can harm your health.
+For a new twist, try stuffing them with a mixture of chopped raw almonds and walnuts and raw cream cheese for a delicious, nutritious and unique hors d'oeuvre.